Top 15 Places To Visit In Zadar For A Perfect Blend Of History, Nature & Coastal Beauty

 Photo: TimeTravelRome / Wikimedia Commons

 This museum showcases an extensive collection of Roman glass artefacts, including vases, bottles, and decorative pieces.
 Visitors can watch glass-blowing demonstrations, showing how artisans once shaped and designed glass.
 The exhibits highlight the importance of glass production in ancient societies and its role in trade.
 The museum is housed in a historic palace, adding to its cultural significance.
-Informational displays provide historical context, making it one of the popular places to visit in Zadar.
+Informational displays provide historical context, making it one of the places to visit in Zadar.

 Entry Fee: € 5 / ₹ 450